 Former Gov. Andrew Cuomo, who championed the 2013 amendment that allowed for four upstate and three downstate casinos, largely resisted online sports betting.
 After facing dwindling revenues and rising costs from the COVID-19 pandemic in 2020, Cuomo unexpectedly embraced mobile sports betting in January 2021.

-However, Cuomo opposed a competitive sports betting model similar to New Jersey’s that would have allowed the state’s commercial and tribal casinos to partner with multiple online sports betting brands.
+However, Cuomo opposed a competitive sports betting model similar to New Jersey’s that would have allowed the state’s commercial and tribal casinos to partner with multiple sportsbook brands.
 He instead backed a government-bid model similar to the system in New Hampshire, arguing it would generate more revenue for the state.

-The New York Supreme Court in 2018 ruled that DFS is illegal because it runs contrary to the state's ban on gambling.
+The New York Supreme Court in 2018 ruled that DFS was illegal because it ran contrary to the state's ban on gambling at the time.
 In its decision, the Supreme Court agreed with the state there was skill in picking a team, but DFS players "cannot control how the athletes on their teams will perform in the real-world sporting events."
-A six-person panel will determine the outcome, though the reargument has led some experts to believe the court is deadlocked on the issue.

 New York Sports Betting Tips

 New to sports betting?
 Check out our betting education hub so you can get started placing bets with an understanding of basic concepts and tools.
 Learn how to bet Giants' and Jets' moneylines or Knicks' point spreads.